WELCOME

 Hi, I’m Abby.

-Have you ever felt like it’s impossible to make all the decisions you need to make as a parent and a professional, especially now?
+Have you ever felt like it’s impossible to make all the decisions you need to make as a person and a professional, especially now?
 I get it.
 This is a topic that’s near and dear to my heart because I’ve studied it and lived it.
 I want to make your life easier by sharing the hard-earned wisdom gained from my research as well as from serving as half of the 'leadership team' of a dual-career household.

 About Abby